Implications of gauge freedom for nonrelativistic quantum electrodynamics

-which follows immediately from Eq. (\ref{min1c}).
-In words, ${\cal G}_{\alpha\alpha'}$ implements a gauge transformation within a projected operator and then re-projects the result.
+Therefore, ${\cal G}_{\alpha\alpha'}$ implements a gauge transformation [as defined by Eqs.~(\ref{min1c}) and (\ref{min2c})] within a projected operator and then reprojects the result.
 By replacing $R_{\alpha\alpha'}$ in Eq.~(\ref{halp2}) [or (\ref{halp3})] with ${\cal G}_{\alpha\alpha'}$ one obtains a new kind of two-level model

 These models are not equivalent for different $\alpha$.